jenkinsci/compuware-scm-downloader-plugin/README.md

 ![](docs/images/info.svg) Alternatively, click **Add **to add credentials using the [Credentials Plugin](https://plugins.jenkins.io/credentials/).
 Refer to the Jenkins documentation for the Credentials Plugin.

-Do the following in **Filter** section to identify ISPW members to be downloaded:
+Do the following in the **Filter** section to identify ISPW members to be downloaded:

 - **Container name** : Enter the name of the container to target for the download.